ektrah/nsec/docs/api/nsec.cryptography.algorithm.md

 # Algorithm Class

-Represents the base class from which all algorithm implementations inherit.
+Represents the base class from which all algorithm implementations derive.

     public abstract class Algorithm

-The [[Algorithm|Algorithm Class]] class has no public members.
+The class has no public members.

 ## Inheritance Hierarchy